 Animal Welfare Advisory Council

 Yum!
 Brands has a track record of leadership in animal welfare.
-Our U.S. animal welfare leadership program began with the formation of the Animal Welfare Advisory Council.
+Our U.S. animal welfare leadership program began with the formation of the Animal Welfare Advisory Council in 2003.
 The Council helps us to continuously research new methods for both welfare advancement and viability that will ultimately determine the adoption of improved practices.

 The Council was instrumental in developing the Guiding Principles for our Animal Welfare Program.
-These Principles, which apply to all poultry suppliers across the U.S., focus on:
+These Principles, which apply to all poultry, pork, and beef suppliers across the U.S., focus on:

 - Animal treatment